 Stars were one of the first mediums with which humans learned to gauge direction and predict the seasons.
-Civilizations reaching as far back as the ancient Babylonians (3200 BC) organized stars into constellations for religious as well as agricultural purposes.
+Civilizations reaching as far back as the ancient Babylonians (3200 BC) organized stars into constellations, like the Ara constellation for example, for religious as well as agricultural purposes.
 The full emergence of certain constellations, for example, meant that winter was fast approaching.
 Tools and instruments based on the position of the stars made possible the first trans-Atlantic nautical voyages.
 The night sky greatly influenced the way human history has unfolded.

 In contemporary times, the appreciation of these celestial orbs has fallen to the wayside.
 Starry skies and constellations are a treat many can rarely witness due to living in urban areas.
 Light pollution dulls the darkness necessary to enjoy such phenomena, but several extraordinary places still exist where the clearness of the night sky is preserved.
 All you need is some planning, a sense of adventure, and hopefully a better way to travel than on a ship with a sextant.
 Here are a few of the best locations in the world to see the stars today like our ancient Babylonian predecessors did in the past.